tsb-buchanan/OF_USERGROUP/README.md

 wmakeLnInclude -u ../turbulenceModels
 wmake
 ```
 After this we can test the new model by going to 01Modified in Case_Studies folder and running the run.sh script.
-When going into the constant/turbulenceProperties you will see the follwong additons to the file below.
+When going into the constant/turbulenceProperties you will see the following addition to the file below.
 This is added to determine when the correction models are added and how much of the correction is being added.
-(Note case may already be ran so deleted *00 folders)
+(Note case may already be ran so delete other timesteps other than 0 directory using rm -rf *00)
 ```cpp
 simulationType RAS;